Azure-Samples/ms-identity-java-webapi/README.md

       - Keep **State** as **Enabled**
       - Click on the **Add scope** button on the bottom to save this scope.
       - Record the scope's URI (api://{clientid}/access_as_user) for later reference.
+1. Optional: If your application expects to have users with varying access levels, then you can further secure the API by assigning groups and users
+    - If you do not have some already, create a group in Azure
+        - Navigate to the `Azure Active Directory` service, and select the `Groups` page
+        - Select `New Group` at the top, and create an appropriate group for this sample
+            - Name it something meaningful, such as `java-webapi-group`, as well as a description for what the group is used for
+            - In the `Members` section, add any accounts you plan to use when testing this sample
+    - Once you have a group, you can assign it to your application and restrict access to only members of that group
+        - Navigate to the `Azure Active Directory` service, and select the `Enterprise Applications` page
+        - Find and select the application you created (`Java-webapi`) in the list shown
+            - On the page for your application, select `Properties`, and in the Properties page set `User assignment required?` to yes and save this change
+            - On the page for your application, select `Users and Groups`, and select `Add Users` at the top
+            - You can now add the group you created above (or any other group), and/or individual users, and select `Assign` to assign them to the app
+                - Because you set `User assignment required?` to yes, only the groups/users you add here will be able to use your app

 #### Configure the **msal-obo-sample** to use your Azure AD tenant